LuisKeys/CarND-MPC-Project/README.md

 4) Model Predictive Control with Latency

-Finally latency was included in the model (100 ms) with a simple predictive model for 2 of the 3 variables, as follows (note that I assumed that the velocity is constant, which is not true, but for such an small perdio of time is a good approximation and simplify the model without considering the acceleration which may be calculated as an approx function of throttle position):
+Finally latency was included in the model (10 ms) with a simple predictive model for all the variables, as follows (note that I assumed that the velocity is constant, which is not true, but for such an small perdio of time is a good approximation and simplify the model without considering the acceleration which may be calculated as an approx function of throttle position):